Iain Gordon: Education and career

 Bernd J Schroers.
 Gordon has been Vice-Principal and Head of the College of Science and Engineering at the University of Edinburgh since 2021.
 As Vice-Principal, Gordon is a member of the Senior Leadership Team and University Executive.
 On 20 May 2025, the Senate, the University of Edinburgh's supreme academic body, approved the motion that "Senate has no confidence in the University Executive’s leadership in relation to the University’s financial situation", by a two thirds majority.

+Personal life

+Iain Gordon has two children with Dr Maja Waldhausen, daughter of mathematician Friedhelm Waldhausen; Josephine Waldhausen Gordon (born 2010) and Frederick Waldhausen Gordon (born 2012).